apriltuesday/eva-opentargets/repeat_expansion_variants/README.md

 Similarly to the previous step, repeat type can be determined using several fields.
 The determination algorithm is as follows:

-* If the variant identifier is type 3, “Protein HGVS”: assume repeat is a `trinucleotide_repeat_expansion`, since it affects entire amino acids
+* If the variant identifier is type 3, “Protein HGVS”: assume repeat is a `trinucleotide_repeat_expansion`, since it affects entire amino acids.
+(Each amino acid is encoded by a triplet of nucleotides.
+So if we see an insertion of N amino acids, it means an insertion of 3×N nucleotides took place, hence this will be a trinucleotide repeat expansion.)
 * Otherwise:
   + Determine repeat unit length
     - If available, use length determined directly from sequence as a priority